Canonical URLs: A Beginner's Guide to Canonical Tags

 Shopify interface showing code editor with "theme.liquid" file open and HTML code displayed

-From here, you’ll need to edit the code using the appropriate metafield (a field you can use for customization).
-This requires a fair amount of technical know-how, so you may want to work with a developer.
+From here, edit the code using the appropriate metafield (a field for customization).

 WordPress